-I usually tell people regarding my training under Curtis Hughes that he taught me how to do wrestling moves.
+IMPACT Wrestlings Moose: I usually tell people regarding my training under Curtis Hughes that he taught me how to do wrestling moves.
 For instance, how to throw and how to get into a headlock, how to hit the ropes and how do a takeover and take a bump.
 Where I really learned to wrestle was the Border City Wrestling (BCW) academy wrestling school in Windsor (Ontario) with Scott D’Amore.
 It was there where I was able to put all those things together that Curtis Hughes taught me, into an actual wrestling match that makes sense.
 He was definitely able to help me with the psychology part of it.
 I think that’s the biggest part, the psychology aspect of it.
 He definitely helped with that.

-What can you say is the biggest difference in you since your time in Ring of Honor up to today in Impact Wrestling?
+What can you say is the biggest difference in you since your time in Ring of Honor up to today in IMPACT Wrestling?

-I am a lot smarter and more mature as a wrestler.
+IMPACT Wrestlings Moose: I am a lot smarter and more mature as a wrestler.
 There are things that I thought were cool to do when I first started that I think are dumb to do now.
 So, I don’t do it (laughs) This comes with maturity.
 I used to think that every match back then I had to do a a cool dive or a high-risk maneuver that would take its toll and damage to my body.
 Whereas now, I don’t even think about doing it.
 It doesn’t even cross your mind.
 I don’t even think about bringing them out for special occasions, as there are other ways to entertain fans that doesn’t include a guy my size doing a high-risk maneuver.
 Today, I am more methodical in my thinking and ring style which was very unlike how I was before.

 I think my feud with Austin means the most to me.
 When we look at what is at stake, being for the world championship, it doesn’t get bigger than that.
 We are fighting over the biggest prize in our company, which is the Impact Wrestling world championship, so whatever other feuds I have been in it hasn’t reached the magnitude of this.
 It’s just what we are fighting for that makes it the most important, what is on the line.

 The things I did with Bobby (Lashley) were pretty big.
-It was a cross promotional thing with ATT and MMA, and I know fans loved it.
+It was a cross-promotional thing with ATT and MMA, and I know fans loved it.
 I definitely learned a lot working with Bobby, and you never know, I may use some of that stuff in this match against Austin.

-Much has been made about your time in football.
 What would you say has been the most seamless part and what has been the most challenging transition from football to wrestling that you have found?

 Nothing has been really been challenging because when you have a passion for something, everything you do in your transition would come easy.
 I feel that since I love wrestling so much, that everything I did leading up to wrestling made this transition easy.
-I think my passion for wrestling contributed to me achieving.
+My passion for wrestling contributed to me achieving.
 I don’t think physically it was a reason.
 Just because you are athletically good at doing something, you still hit those walls, and those walls may be a mental block.

 For me, I never hit any of those things because this is where my passion lies.
-My passion was to be a professional wrestler, so driving 45 to 1 hour just to go to training wasn’t a big deal for me, because it was something I loved to do.
+My passion was to be a professional wrestler.
+So driving 45 to 1 hour just to go to training wasn’t a big deal for me, because it was something I loved to do.
 It was something I just loved to do.
 That passion started from being a kid and watching it, and being a fan.
 Watching Ric Flair and Razor Ramon growing up, they inspired me and I was a huge fan of them.
 If you pay attention, you’ll see a lot of those two guys in me.
 They have a lot of personality and a lot of skill.
 They have a lot of swagger in them.

 Where would you say your improvement has been in specifically?